 One technique that is well suited for this purpose is Low Energy Ion Scattering (LEIS).
 Noble gas ions of a few keV are scattered back from the surface; by measuring the energy spectrum of these ions, the composition of the outer atomic layer is determined in a quantitative way.
 Even more, LEIS determines information about the depth distribution of the elements over the first few nm of the film.
 In this way, the film can be monitored from nucleation to film closure and beyond.
-While the surface coverage is measured directly, information of the thickness distribution can be deducted from the tails in the spectrum.
-The combination of surface coverage and thickness distribution allows determining the growth mode.
+While the surface coverage is measured directly, information of the thickness distribution of surface coverage and thickness distribution allows determining the growth mode.
 The minimal continuous thickness can be identified either by looking for the film reaching a coverage of 100%, or by the substrate signal disappearing.
 Depending on the masses of the elements involved, one of the two approaches is more sensitive.
 Also diffusion and surface segregation can be studied, and contaminations monitoring is possible.